temporalio/cli/docs/cmd-options/input-file.md

 	- cli
 ---

+Alias: **-i**
 Passes optional input for the Workflow from a JSON file.